ProcStack/procstack.github.io/docs/AIDev/gat_languageRules.htm.md

 # GAT & Language

 For my 2026 goal, I've been exploring Graph Attention Network (GAT) artificial intelligence.
-       As GATs allow me to treat 'concepts' as 'objects', rather than sections of words/pixels as a tensor or 'piece of a concept'.
+       As GATs allow me to treat 'concepts' as 'objects', rather than sections of words/pixels as a tensor or 'piece of a chunk of a concept'.

         GATs are a type of neural network that considers the relationships between data points.